Jeromeyoung/rtt-payloads/README.md

 ## Things to condsider
 When uploading a solution, the .SLN as well as a PROGRAM.CS file must exist.

+You have to drop the actual files, you can't just link another project.
+Don't work that way brother.

+If there is nothing in the **TODO**, the pipeline will fail if you run it manually.

-theres more caveats... - tibi
-to be added later
+there are more caveats... - tibi to be added later